 Similarly, because the data store is shared, the receiving application can request the current information and act on it at any time.
 Thus, that application could occasionally check the shared store to make certain the data has not changed behind its back.
 Alternatively, it could do such a check before performing any particularly critical operations to ensure correctness.

 Thus, a notification can be compared to a bulletin board.
 If you are the keeper of the board, you can post information on the board.
 You can tell other people that new information has been posted.
 Others can then look at the board whenever it is convenient for them to do so.
-However, if someone fails to get such a message, he or she can still look at the bulletin board before making a critical decision.
+However, if someone fails to get such a message, they can still look at the bulletin board before making a critical decision.
 If desired, people can even wander by and look at the board without signing up to receive notices.

 What Is Coalescing?